attilammagyar/js80p/README.md

       depending on the portamento length setting.
  * Polyphonic and monophonic hold modes to keep notes ringing without a sustain pedal.
- * 2 oscillators with 10 waveforms:
+ * 2 oscillators with 10 waveforms and an additional noise generator:
     * sine,
     * sawtooth,
     * soft sawtooth,